r-nyknicks-moderators/discord-hooks/README.md

 ## Workflow

+Take a look at the [board on Github](https://github.com/r-nyknicks-moderators/discord-hooks/projects/1).
+Grab a ticket and start going.

+ClydeEdgar will handle the infrastructure stuff so please leave those ones for now.
+He will handle any potential financial things that may arise from hosting/db stuff

 Create a feature branch - username/description [eggdev/capturing-reports]

 Do your work locally.
 Commit your code often.
 Use the [conventional commit format](conventionalcommits.org).
-I haven't done it start the repo but will be doing so going forward.
-It's good practice
+I haven't done it to start the repo but will be doing so going forward.
+It's good practice in general

 When you're ready to submit a PR, open one on Github, request review from the team.

-Once the work is approved it you can merge into master and it will trigger a deploy
+Once the work is approved it you can squash and merge into master and it will trigger a deploy